 Sliding door frames are typically ‘out of square’ by varying degrees.
 It is not noticeable with aluminium frames as the door closes in to a channel section that conceals how out of square the doorframe truly is.

-If your doorframe is poorly constructed (not very square), there can be gaps between the pet door weather strip and the sliding door in some places (e.g., top or bottom of the sliding door).
-About 5% of doorframes we see are so out of square that a second weather strip is needed to pack out the gap.
-We include extra weather seal for this purpose but soft foam strips (e.g., 6mm wide x 10mm thick) can be bought from hardware stores for around $6, which work well (often only a strip of about 10-40cm is needed).
+So, if your doorframe is poorly constructed (not very square), there can be gaps between the pet door and sliding door in some places (e.g., top or bottom of the sliding door).
+Weather seals are included for this but in rare cases a second weather strip may be needed to fill the gap.
+Soft foam strips (e.g., 6mm x 10mm) can be bought from hard ware stores for around $6.

 What is the overall width of the pet doors?